-- (ii) Business 4T (Tait Campus) shown in Appendix 23, Part 3, Volume 3 - (a) Notwithstanding any other provisions of this Plan that may separately make an activity permitted, controlled, restricted discretionary or fully discretionary, any development resulting in more than 10,000m2 of gross floor area within the area covered by the Outline Development Plan shall be a non-complying activity until the Wairakei / Wooldridge Roads intersection improvements (as agreed with the Council) have been carried out; and - (b) The extent of the developer's contribution to the costs of Wairakei / Wooldridge Roads intersection upgrading has been agreed with the Council.
+(ii) Business 4T (Tait Campus) shown in Appendix 23, Part 3, Volume 3

+(a) Notwithstanding any other provisions of this Plan that may separately make an activity permitted, controlled, restricted discretionary or fully discretionary, any development resulting in more than 10,000m of gross floor area within the area covered by the Outline Development Plan shall be a non-complying activity until the Wairakei/Wooldridge Roads intersection improvements (as agreed with the Council) have been carried out; and (b) The extent of the developer's contribution to the costs of Wairakei/Wooldridge Roads intersection upgrading has been agreed with the Council.

 - (c) There shall be only one main vehicle access point to the Business 4T zoned part of the site.
 This access point shall be located on Wooldridge Road as indicated in Appendix 23.
-A second access point can be provided from Wooldridge Road but shall be limited to serving a maximum of 30 car parking spaces; - (d) Upon the creation of vehicle access from the site to Stanleys Rd, new give-way markings on the Stanleys be provided;

-- (e) Three secondary access points, designed as 'low volume service access', may be provided to the Business 4T zoned part of the site in the general locations indicated on the Outline Development Plan; - (f) Footpaths along the Business 4T Zone frontage to Wooldridge and Stanleys Roads linking the site with Wairakei Road, and along the eastern side of Wooldridge Road with the bus stop shall be provided when the vehicle access points are formed; and - (g) All vehicle access point intersection works, internal roading and footpath improvements shall be carried out at the cost of the developer or their successor/s in title. - (iii) In the Business 4 zone shown in Appendix 23, Part 3,

-Volume 3 the only main access point to the site shall be located on Stanleys Road.
-All vehicle access point intersection works, internal roading and footpath improvements shall be carried out at the cost of the developer or their successor/s in title. - (iii) Rule 5.4.7 Noise Sensitive Activities
+A secondary, limited access point can be provided from Wooldridge Road and shall be limited to serving a maximum of 30 car parking spaces; - (d) Upon the creation of vehicle access from the site to Stanleys Road, new give-way markings on the Stanleys Road approach to its intersection with Harewood Road shall be provided; - (e) Three secondary access points, designed as 'low volume service access', may be provided to the Business 4T zoned part of the site in the general locations indicated on the Outline Development Plan and shall be accompanied by a capacity improvement scheme to the Stanleys/Harewood Roads intersection, that shall be carried out (as agreed with the Council) at the cost of the developer or their successor/s in title; - (f) Footpaths along the Business 4T Zone frontage to Wooldridge and Stanleys Roads linking the site with Wairakei Road, and along the eastern side of Wooldridge Road with the bus stop shall be provided when the vehicle access points are formed; and - (g) All vehicle access point intersection works, internal roading and footpath improvements shall be carried out at the cost of the developer or their successor/s in title. - (iii) In the Business 4 zone shown in Appendix 23, Part 3, Volume 3 the only main access point to the site shall be located on Stanleys Road.
+All vehicle access point intersection works, internal roading and footpath improvements shall be carried out at the cost of the developer or their successor/s in title.

+(iii) Rule 5.4.7 Noise Sensitive Activities